-501.1 Program Directors
+501.1 Program Administrators

-Program Directors as instructional leaders will:
+Program Administrators as instructional leaders will:

-- 1. Oversee the program improvement team; - Participate with the in-house professional development specialist to create and maintain the program improvement/professional development worksheet; - Work with in-house professional development specialist to guide and document staff professional development; - 4.
-Work closely with the PDS consultant to support these efforts; - 5.
-Keep current with best practices; - 6.
-Be knowledgeable about adult learning theory; - 7.
-Ensure that program improvement supports quality instruction; - 8.
-Ensure coverage for classes while instructors attend training; - Ensure the organizational structure and support needed for staff to participate in and benefit from long-term, job-embedded professional development; - 10.
-Provide teachers with access to their data to help inform instruction; - 11.
-Approve staff to attend position-appropriate trainings and ensure that they complete those trainings; and - 12.
+- 1. Oversee the program improvement team; - 2.
+Participate with the in-house professional development specialist to create and maintain the program improvement/professional development worksheet; - 3.
+Work with in-house professional development specialist to guide and document staff professional development; - 4.
+Provide instructional leadership to instructors; - 5.
+Work closely with the PDS consultant to support these efforts; - 6.
+Keep current with best practices:

+- 7. Be knowledgeable about adult learning theory; - 8.
+Ensure that program improvement supports quality instruction; - 9.
+Ensure coverage for classes while instructors attend training; - 10.
+Ensure the organizational structure and support needed for staff to participate in and benefit from long-term, job-embedded professional development; - 11.
+Provide instructors with access to their data to help inform instruction; - 12.
+Approve staff to attend position-appropriate trainings and ensure that they complete those trainings; and - 13.
 Ensure that instructional staff has adequate, paid preparation and professional development time (Refer to Section 402.1).